William Tarlton, butcher.

 Several Tilson brothers were scattered throughout Ilkeston, sons of Cotmanhay couple, framework knitter John and Hannah (nee Bamford).

-Father John had been a local preacher and an excellent musician, a composer of ‘tunes’ and ‘anthems’.
+Father John had been a local Wesleyan preacher for 27 years, and an excellent musician, a composer of ‘tunes’ and ‘anthems’.

-All four of his sons, employed in the lace trade, could play musical instruments and sing well.
+All four of John’s sons, employed in the lace trade, could play musical instruments and sing well.

 1] Eldest son John lived at Club Row and died at the age of 44.